Urban Kayak Design

 Prototype Kayak

 I slapped together a prototype kayak for my partner, Ana.
 I started with the lightest and narrowest cheap inflatable stand-up paddle-board that I could find.
 I then added a seat, a footrest, some tie-downs (on the back – for her gear), plus thigh-straps – to secure Ana to the boat in choppy water.
 Below is a picture of Ana in her kayak on a local lake.
-Note the thigh-straps:
+Note the following additions:

 Another picture of Ana.
-Again, note the thigh-straps:
+Note the thigh-straps:

 Here is Ana on the Passaic River in New Jersey – without the thigh-straps: